caseywatts/caseywatts.github.io/book/all-chapters.md

 <!-- #content "I think some sort of transition between the examples and this next piece would be helpful.
 You start to go into the brain and as a reader I'm unable to understand the connection between the two.
 "  -->

 Some believe that left-brained people are more inclined to be creative, and right-brained people are more inclined to be analytical.
 Analytical vs creative may be a useful dichotomy, but these traits do not seem to stem from the two hemispheres of the brain.
-The difference between these two halves of the brain is often exaggerated.
-Here is <!-- add this in a citation format; move to bottom of this section if I do not go into it --> [one study](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0071275) that goes into this in some depth.
+The difference between these two halves of the brain is often exaggerated[^leftvsright].

+[^leftvsright]:  @zaidelSplitbrainRightHemisphere2013

 A much more useful dichotomy is the inner brain versus the outer brain.
 What is the difference between these two parts? <!-- #content: cite a source for this, or declare it my own dichotomy - and also maybe say that it's still not a great true dichotomy, they overlap a lot -->
+The inner and outer brain are structurally and functionally different.
+Cortex, limbic system

 ![Inner vs outer brain is a more useful dichotomy than left vs right brain.](assets/inner%20vs%20outer%20brain.png)